AreebaFatimaa/nyc-rare-birds/README.md

 - **Interactive Map**: Explore rare bird sightings across all five NYC boroughs
 - **Daily Updates**: Automatically refreshes at 4am EST via GitHub Actions
 - **Rich Information**: Click any bird marker to see photos and descriptions
-- **Heat Map**: Visual density gradient shows areas with more rare bird activity
 - **Clustering**: Markers group together at zoomed-out views for clarity
 - **No API Keys Required**: (for viewing - deployment requires eBird API key)

 ## Live Demo

-Visit the live site at: `https://[your-username].github.io/nyc-rare-birds`
+Visit the live site at: `https://areebafatimaa.github.io/nyc-rare-birds`

 ## How It Works

 1. **Data Collection**: Python scraper fetches notable bird sightings from eBird API
-2. **Enrichment**: Retrieves bird photos and descriptions from Wikipedia
 3. **Storage**: Saves data to JSON file in the repository
 4. **Visualization**: Leaflet.js displays sightings on an interactive map
 5. **Automation**: GitHub Actions runs the scraper daily at 4am EST